smich73/demos/Azure ML and cognitive/Cognitive In Action - demo script.md

 1. Open Skype
 2. Show Bing Music bot – uses Bing video cognitive API – type music lyrics or band name - eg. Muse
+3. Show Bing News bot – uses Bing news API
 3. Caption bot – upload ‘cat on a bench’.
 Also show picture of crowd that illustrates combination of sentiment with captions in response.
 4. Murphy Bot – uses LUIS, bing image search, image processing to combine ‘ what if bill gates had a beard?’

 ###Skyscanner BOT

 1. Say 'hi'
-2. Say 'Fly to Rome from Bristol next weekend'.Note identified from, to and also provided date for weekend
+2. Say 'Fly to Rome from Gatwick next weekend' or 'Fly to Rome from Gatwick first weekend in March' .Note identified from, to and also provided date for weekend
 3. Enter return date eg.  'Dec 4th'
 4. returned results - Note the use of carousel/hero cards
 5. Can set pro-active price alerts